CONSULTATION FEE RANGE:

 - A Physician’s Statement if you have chronic pain.
 With this application, you also need proof supporting the diagnosis of chronic pain.
 This may include MRI scans or X-rays.
 If physicians don’t find the cause of the chronic pain, you need a second physician’s statement confirming the diagnosis of chronic pain.

 - A statement to allow minors to use medical marijuana.
 Once again, you need two physician’s statements to apply.

-Once the physician has completed the assessment, he will decide if you are eligible for an MMJ card.
+Once the physician has completed the assessment, they will decide if you are eligible for an MMJ card.
 If you are, you will receive a ‘packet.’
-It contains the doctor’s recommendation and other paperwork that your provider needs to complete.
+It contains the doctor’s recommendation and other paperwork your provider needs to complete.

 Before you complete the application form, Montana residents have a decision to make.
 They must determine if they wish to get their weed from a provider or whether they want to grow their own.
-If you want to cultivate cannabis, you have to indicate as such on the cardholder application form.
-This involves including the physical address where the marijuana is grown.
+If you want to cultivate cannabis, you must indicate it on the cardholder application form.
+This involves including the physical address where the marijuana will be grown.

-If you are leasing or renting a property, you need the written permission of the landlord.
+If you are leasing or renting a property, you need the landlord’s written permission.
 That process involves completing a separate form.

 Your second option is to receive your marijuana from a provider.
 This is a different section on the cardholder form.
-You don’t receive any advice from the Program when it comes to choosing a provider.
-Therefore, it is your responsibility to research reputable and legal dispensaries in your area.
+You don’t receive any advice from the program regarding choosing a provider.
+Therefore, you are responsible for researching reputable and legal dispensaries in your area.
 If you choose this option, you are allowed possession of up to one ounce of usable marijuana.